When planning an amazing wedding on a budget, opting to DIY anything and everything sounds like a great idea to save money.

 If you want to save money on your wedding cake, try purchasing one at your local grocery store, choosing a simple design with one flavor, or ordering cupcakes instead.

 You don’t need a florist to create beautiful wedding bouquets.
 You can research your favorite types of flowers and look at sample bouquets online to get a good idea of what you’d like to have at your wedding.

 Once you’ve narrowed down your choices, you can place a wholesale order online on sites like Afloral.com or FiftyFlowers.com, or talk to the floral department at your local grocery store to assist you with ordering flowers.

 In more recent years, brides are straying away from the traditional wedding bouquet because flowers are pretty expensive, delicate, and don’t last long.
 Alternative options like bouquets with paper and silk flowers are becoming more and more popular.

-You can always pick up supplies at a local crafts store to create artificial bouquets and pull up tutorials on YouTube.
+You can always pick up supplies at a local craft store to create artificial bouquets and pull up tutorials on YouTube.
+Or you can order a pre-made one on Amazon.
 Another benefit of using artificial flowers is that you can start creating your bouquets well in advance and on your own time schedule since you won’t have to worry about dealing with delicate short-lived real flowers.Trying to save #money on your #wedding?
 Here's what you shouldn't #DIY Click To Tweet

 Don’t DIY your Wedding Attire